 Introduction

-The livestock sector plays a crucial role in India’s agricultural economy and its overall Gross Domestic Product (GDP).
+ivestock sector plays a crucial role in India’s agricultural economy and its overall Gross Domestic Product (GDP).
 As per the 20th Livestock Census, India’s livestock population consists of approximately 192.49 million cattle, 109.85 million buffaloes, 74.26 million sheep, 148.88 million goat and 9.06 million pigs (Animal Husbandry Statistics Division, 2024).
 The sector accounts for approximately 30.23% of the Gross Value Added (GVA) in the agricultural and allied sectors and 5.50% of the country's total GVA (Annual Report 2023-24, DAHD).
-Livestock farming in developing regions faces many challenges that hinder genetic improvement.
-These include small herd sizes, communal grazing practices, unregulated breeding, and a lack of pedigree and performance records.
+Livestock farming in developing regions face many challenges that hinder genetic improvement.
+These include small herd size, communal grazing practices, unregulated breeding, and a lack of pedigree and performance records.
 These factors make it difficult to implement traditional breeding programs effectively.
 To address these issues, nucleus breeding programs have been suggested, where genetic improvement is centralised and managed at research stations or government farms (Terrill, 1986 and Gizaw et al., 2009).

 Designing a breeding program to select superior animals and maximise genetic merit is a crucial aspect of the breeding process.
 An emerging alternative to traditional systems is the cooperative group breeding scheme, where a sire breeding nucleus herd or flock is established to produce replacement sires for itself and the connected herds or flocks.
 Accordingly, came the concept of Nucleus Breeding Scheme (NBS).
 In NBS, an elite group of animals known as nucleus is established which act as primary breeding stock and later disseminated to rest of the population often called as multiplier and commercial tier.
 Female replacements are raised in both the nucleus and base herds, and females are transferred between the two herds in both directions (James,1977).
 The open nucleus breeding system (ONBS) provides an effective approach to produce and distribute known breeding values (Cunningham, 1987).
 Cunningham (1980) proposed ONBS as an effective approach for genetic enhancement, particularly in situations where artificial insemination (AI) and systematic record-keeping are not readily available or feasible.
 The ONBS is built around a nucleus herd, composed of genetically superior animals that produce breeding stock for the wider population.
 The offspring of these nucleus animals are chosen based on performance and genetic merit, then distributed to a larger, less-regulated population.
 This setup facilitates rapid genetic improvement while maintaining substantial genetic diversity (Groeneveld and Weigend, 2010).